 Account information

-As a general rule, when determining which of multiple constituent records to keep, always keep the record with the lowest constituent ID number.
+As a general rule, keep a Consortium record rather than a Perth Festival record (due to the Consoritum’s data quality with QAS data entry) when determining which of multiple constituent records to keep, always keep the record with the lowest constituent ID number.
 More tips on scheduling merges can be found here.

 Do not merge: